TV Santa Cruz

-TV Santa Cruz, virtual channel 4 (UHF digital channel 30) and VHF analog channel 4, is a TV Globo-affiliated television station licensed to Itabuna, Bahia, Brazil.
+TV Santa Cruz (channel 4) is a Brazilian television station licensed to Itabuna, Bahia, serving as an affiliate of TV Globo for Itabuna and surrounding areas.
 Owned by Rede Bahia, TV Santa Cruz is part of Rede Bahia de Televisão, a statewide television network composed of another five TV stations.
 TV Santa Cruz's studios and transmitter are located on Montes Claros Street in the Fátima district, on Itabuna.

 History

 The station was inaugurated on November 5, 1988, being the second station affiliated with Rede Globo in the interior of Bahia, and the first belonging to Grupo TV Bahia.
 Initially, its shareholders were ACM Júnior, André Maron and César Mata Pires.
 Several professionals from Salvador, such as João Aldemir Venceslau (who later took part in the implementation of TV Subaé) and Carlos Ribas, who was from TV Bahia, were part of the network's implementation team.
 The station was responsible for creating the variety show Somos Nós, which also had a version produced by TV Sudoeste, from Vitória da Conquista.

 In 2001, TV Santa Cruz debuts, in place of Somos Nós, Encontro Com, a journalistic program that had each edition dedicated to a different theme.
 It was hosted by Renata Smith, who also commanded the predecessor program, and broadcast on Saturdays, after Jornal Hoje.
 It was kept on the station's schedule until June 25, 2005, being replaced the following Saturday by the sports journalistic program Bahia Esporte, from TV Bahia.

 In March 2008, amidst disputes over the inheritance of Antônio Carlos Magalhães, César Mata Pires, one of the station's shareholders at the time, refused to sign the renewal of TV Santa Cruz's license.
 The reason was his defeat in the dispute for control of Rede Bahia.
 The purpose of preventing the station's renewal was to pressure the majority shareholders to cede control of the group to him, as there was a fear that TV Santa Cruz would lose its license.
 Subsequently, the station's license was renewed, and in 2012, César Mata Pires sold his share of Rede Bahia to Grupo EP, owner of EPTV, also affiliated with Rede Globo.

 On August 1, 2017, TV Santa Cruz laid off 9 employees as part of network-wide layoffs.
 In January 2018, the station fired employees and closed its local office in Teixeira de Freitas.

 On May 10, 2021, the station began to broadcast a fully local produced edition of the noon newscast Bahia Meio Dia, also debuting changes in its set.